 If you think you might qualify for this waiver, you'll need to get approval from both U.S. Citizenship and Immigration Services (USCIS) and the Waiver Review Division (WRD) of the U.S. Department of State's Bureau of Consular Affairs before going forward with your green card or visa application.

 Your first step is to file an application with the WRD.
 Begin by going to the J Visa Waiver Online website.
 Click the link to create an online application.
 You'll enter information on a series of pages, and this will create the application form that the WRD needs.
-At the end, you’ll get a case number that you can use to check the progress of your case.
+The State Department provides detailed instructions for filling out this form.

 One of the documents that the WRD will need before it makes a decision on your application is a favorable recommendation of the exceptional hardship waiver from USCIS.
 USCIS will forward that recommendation directly to the WRD, but first you need to ask USCIS for it.
-You do that by applying on USCIS Form I-612.
+Do that by applying on USCIS Form I-612.
 Wait to file your I-612 until you've applied with the WRD first—otherwise, the WRD won't know what to do if USCIS sends its recommendation.

 Being apart from you or having to leave their life in the U.S. would be a hardship on your qualifying relatives, sure, but that's not enough.
 Their hardship must be "exceptional."

-Several medical problems are often seen as creating exceptional hardship, whether it's because you wouldn't be in the U.S. to assist in the person's care or in working to help pay or provide insurance for that care, or because treatment for the condition wouldn't be adequate in your home country.
+Medical problems are often seen as creating exceptional hardship, whether it's because you wouldn't be in the U.S. to assist in the person's care or in working to help pay or provide insurance for that care, or because treatment for the condition wouldn't be adequate in your home country.

 Hardships can also be psychological, social, cultural, economic, educational, career-related, political, religious, or due to compulsory military service.
-For example, there may be a family business in the U.S. that would fail if you are not in the U.S., or your dependent family members may not be able to pursue their profession or obtain special-needs education if they were to follow you home.
+For example, there might be a family business in the United States that would fail if you are not in the United States, or your dependent family members might not be able to pursue their profession or obtain special-needs education if they were to follow you home.